dotnet/designs/accepted/2023/feature-switch-attributes.md

 ### Unified attribute model for feature checks and guards

-We would like for the attribute model to have a consistent way to refer to a feature in `FeatureGuardAttribute` or `FeatureCheckAttribute`.
-The proposal is to support an attribute model for features that have an associated `Requires` attribute, and use that attribute type uniformly to refer to the feature from `FeatureGuardAttribute` and `FeatureCheckAttribute`.
+We would like for the attribute model to have a consistent way to refer to a feature in `FeatureCheckAttribute` or `FeatureDependsOnAttribute`.
+The proposal is to support an attribute model for features that have an associated `Requires` attribute, and use that attribute type uniformly to refer to the feature.

 For example, the feature check property for "dynamic code support" might look like this: